Recovering from Generalized Anxiety Disorder in Hawaii

 What do people worry too much about?

-If you are experiencing a number of symptoms listed above that are affecting various areas of your life, you may be struggling with Generalized Anxiety Disorder.
+If you are experiencing a number of the symptoms listed here and they’re negatively affecting your life, you may be struggling with Generalized Anxiety Disorder.

 Treatment for Generalized Anxiety Disorder

-Although Generalized Anxiety Disorder can be debilitating, it is very treatable.
+Generalized Anxiety Disorder can be quite debilitating, however, it is very treatable.
 I use scientifically validated counseling approaches that have shown to effectively treat Generalized Anxiety Disorder.
 These include:

 Acceptance and Commitment Therapy